MicrosoftDocs/msix-docs/msix-src/psf/psf-current-working-directory.md

     :::image type="content" source="images/procmon-filterdialog-result-success.png" alt-text="Example of the Process Monitor Filter Windows with Result":::
 1. Select the **Add** button.
 1. Select the **Ok** button.
-1. launch the Windows App, trigger the error, and close the Windows App.
+1. launch the Windows app, trigger the error, and close the Windows app.

-#### Review the Windows App Failure Logs
+#### Review the Windows app failure logs

-After capturing the Windows App processes, the results will need to be investigated to identify if the failure is related to the working directory.
+After capturing the Windows app processes, the results will need to be investigated to identify if the failure is related to the working directory.

 1. Review the SysInternals Process Monitor results, searching for failures outlined in the above table.
 1. If the results show an **"Name Not Found"** result, with the details **"Desired Access: ..."** for your specific app targeting a directory outside of the **"C:\Program Files\WindowsApps\\...\\"** (as seen in the below image), then you have successfully identified a failure related with the working directory, use the [PSF Support - Filesystem Access]() article for guidance on how to apply the PSF correction to your app.